-Many people consume this supplement orally in pill or capsule form, as ACV shots with honey, or as delicious gummy vitamins.
-Vinegar is globally renowned for its antimicrobial, antifungal, and antidiabetic capacities.
-These attributes have valuable applications for treating acid reflux, losing weight, relieving gout pain, and most importantly, skincare.
+Many people consume an ACV supplement orally in pill or capsule form, as ACV shots with honey, or as delicious gummy vitamins.
+Vinegar is globally renowned for its antimicrobial, antifungal, and antidiabetic benefits.
+These attributes have valuable applications for treating acid reflux, losing weight, relieving gout pain, and as it pertains to this topic, skincare.
 (1)

 What Makes Healthy Skin?

 In its simplest form, a healthy lifestyle makes healthy skin.
-What you eat, what you expose your skin to, and how you take care of it are the three deciding factors for any skincare regime.
+What you eat, what you expose your skin to, and how you take care of it are the three deciding factors for improving skin health.
 Here are a few tips to naturally maintain fresh skin:

 - Eat foods rich in antioxidants, mainly fruits, and vegetables.